- Whitman’s Office of Communications is a team of professionals who are experts in both their specialty areas and customer service.

 Office: (509) 527-5160

 Linda Marshall joined Whitman in the fall of 2008, bringing with her more than 14 years of experience with the USPS.
-Originally from Nebraska, Linda lives in Prescott with her two teenage children, Alisha and Beau.
-When not at work, you can find Linda either volunteering with the Prescott Lions Club, or the Prescott Parks and Recreation District, Prescott School District or watching her children participate in school activities.
+Originally from Nebraska, Linda lives in Prescott, Washington, with her two teenage children, Alisha and Beau.
+When not at work, you can find Linda either volunteering with the Prescott Lions Club, the Prescott Parks and Recreation District or Prescott School District, or watching her children participate in school activities.

 Office: (509) 527-5793

-Homero Menchaca joined Whitman in the fall of 2008, following a 30-year career with the Milton-Freewater office of the USPS.
-He and his wife of 33 years, Berzaida, have three children and five grandchildren; they have lived in M-F since moving from Texas in 1977.
-In his spare time, you can find Homer with one of his grandchildren, golfing, barbecuing, fishing, or watching his favorite football team, the Dallas Cowboys.
+Homero Menchaca joined Whitman in the fall of 2008, following a 30-year career with the Milton-Freewater, Oregon, office of the USPS.
+He and his wife of 33 years, Berzaida, have three children and five grandchildren; they have lived in Milton-Freewater since moving from Texas in 1977.
+In his spare time, you can find Homer with one of his grandchildren, golfing, barbecuing, fishing or watching his favorite football team, the Dallas Cowboys.

 Office: (509) 527-5266